Freedom of the press: Nazi Germany (1933–1945)

 Joseph Goebbels' Ministry of Public Enlightenment and Propaganda was a driving force of suppressing freedom of the press in Nazi Germany.

 In 1933, freedom of the press was suppressed in Nazi Germany by the Reichstag Fire Decree of President Paul von Hindenburg, just as Adolf Hitler was coming to power.
 Hitler suppressed freedom of the press through Joseph Goebbels' Ministry of Public Enlightenment and Propaganda.
 The Ministry acted as a central control point for all media, issuing orders as to what stories could be run and what stories would be suppressed.
 Anyone involved in the film industry, from directors to the lowliest assistant, had to sign an oath of loyalty to the Nazi Party due to the opinion-changing power Goebbels perceived movies to have; Goebbels himself maintained some personal control over every single film made in Nazi Europe.
 Journalists who crossed the Propaganda Ministry were routinely imprisoned.

 Sweden

 One of the world's first freedom of the press acts was introduced in Sweden in 1766 (Swedish Freedom of the Press Act), due in part to classical liberal member of parliament, Ostrobothnian priest, Anders Chydenius.
+However, the ordinance had been a long time in the making.
+The first proposal to abolish censorship was presented to the Riksdag as early as 1727 by Anders Bachmanson (later ennobled as Nordencrantz), a member of the burgher estate.

-Excepted and liable to prosecution was only vocal opposition to the king and the Church of Sweden.
+Excepted and liable to prosecution in the 1766 act was only vocal opposition to the king and the Church of Sweden.
 The act was largely rolled back after King Gustav's coup d'état in 1772, restored after the overthrowing of his son, Gustav IV of Sweden in 1809, and fully recognized with the abolition of the king's prerogative to cancel licenses in the 1840s.